rozenmd/form-validation-problem/README.md

 Beyond the problem statement, show us the consideration you have given to some or all of the following:

-- Documentation
 - Accessibility
-- Progressive enhancement
+- UX / usability
-- Browser support
+- Browser support / compatibility
 - Testing
-- Tooling

 ## Submission

-Please email us a link to your fork of this repository, or a zip of your solution to `rose.pollock@inquisitive.com`.
+Please email a link to your fork of this repository, or a zip of your solution to `rose.pollock@inquisitive.com`.